databricks/terraform-provider-databricks/docs/data-sources/metastores.md

 ## Example Usage

-Listing ids of all catalogs:
+Mapping of name to id of all metastores:

 ```hcl
 data "databricks_metastores" "all" {}